-While Castle Rock may be a thriving community, the Town’s western heritage is alive and well.
-Don’t miss the weekend of activities to celebrate Douglas County’s history and honor a longstanding tradition – this year the 100th year of the Douglas County Fair and Rodeo.
-The Western Heritage Welcome kicks off the celebration and is a tribute to the historical Douglas County Fair and Rodeo.
-Cowboys and city folk alike are invited to join the celebration.
+Castle Rock is a thriving community, and the Town’s western heritage is alive and well.
+Don’t miss the weekend of activities to celebrate Douglas County’s history and honor a longstanding tradition - the Douglas County Fair and Rodeo.
+Western Heritage Welcome kicks off the celebration.

 The Old West will truly come to life.
-Watch as cowhands drive a herd of longhorn steer and cattle through Downtown.
-Starting at Rock Park, the herd will continue along Perry Street, before completing the journey right in front of the Castle Rock Police Department.
-Lots of Western activities will take place in Festival Park, too!
+Watch as cowhands from Silverado Ranch drive a herd of Texas Longhorn through Downtown.
+Starting at Rock Park, the herd will continue along Perry Street before completing the journey right in front of the Castle Rock Police Department.

-The Saturday celebration begins with the Douglas County Fair and Rodeo Parade at 9:30 a.m.
-Saturday, July 28.
+The Douglas County Fair and Rodeo Parade starts at 9:30 a.m.
+Saturday, July 29.
 The old-fashioned parade starts on the south end of Town and continues through Downtown.
 More at the Castle Rock Chamber of Commerce website.

-And, following the parade, join an old-fashioned themed fair at Boots and Brews.
-The festival will have food trucks, beer and live music in the Douglas County building lawn, 305 Wilcox St. Get all the details at downtowncastlerock.com.
+Following the parade, join an old-fashioned-themed fair at Boots and Brews.
+The festival will have food trucks, beer and live music in Festival Park.
+Get all the details at the Downtown Castle Rock website.